The Best Homemade Toll House Cookies (Soft and Chewy!)

 Sugar

-Note: I use both brown and white sugar because brown sugar adds moisture and a rich, caramel-like flavor, while white sugar helps the cookies spread and gives a slight crispiness.
+A mix of both brown and white sugar is essential here.
+The brown sugar adds moisture and a deep, caramel-like note, while the white sugar helps the cookies spread and gives them that light crunch on the edges.

 Chocolate Chips